KasperskyLab/Kaspresso/wiki/06_AdbServer.md

 # Autotest AdbServer

-## What is it?
+## Description
-As you remember from the [previous part devoted to Device interface](./05_Device.md) Device uses the following things under the hood:
+As you remember from the [previous part devoted to Device interface](./05_Device.md), Device interface contains the following things under the hood:
-1. Espresso
+- Espresso
-2. UI Automator
+- UI Automator
-3. ADB
+- ADB

-Yep, an attentive reader may notice that ADB is not enabled in Espresso tests!
-But Appium can.
-That’s really bad news.
+An attentive reader may notice that ADB is not available in Espresso tests.
+But using some other frameworks, like Appium, you can execute ADB commands.
+So we decided to add this important functionality too.<br>
-That's why we've written special Autotest AdbServer to compensate for the Espresso and UI Automator disadvantage. <br>
+We've developed a special Autotest's AdbServer to compensate lack of Espresso and UI Automator.
-The main idea of the tool is so similar with the idea of Appium.
-We just have to build a simple client-server system where the client is a device running a test and the server is a desktop giving the command to execute tests on the device.
+The main idea of the tool is similar to the idea in Appium.
+We just built a simple client-server system which contains two parts: <br>
+- Device that starts up a test acts as client
+- Desktop sends ADB commands to be executed on the device.
-Also, we use a port forwarding to be able to organise a socket tunnel between a device and a desktop through any kind of connection (wi-fi, bluetooth, usb and etc.).
+Also, the system uses a port forwarding to be able to organize a socket tunnel between Device and Desktop through any kind of connection (Wi-Fi, Bluetooth, USB and etc.).

 ## Usage
 The algorithm how to use Autotest AdbServer:
-1. Run the Desktop part. <br>
+1. Run the Desktop part on your work station. <br>
-In cmd, execute the following command: `java -jar <path-to-kaspresso>/artifacts/adbserver-desktop.jar`
+Execute the following command: `java -jar <path/to/kaspresso>/artifacts/adbserver-desktop.jar` in the terminal
 2. Run the Device part. <br>
-Build and start [adbserver-sample module](../adb-server/adbserver-sample).
-You will see the following screen:
+Build and start [adbserver-sample module](../samples/adbserver-sample).
+You should see the following screen:
 <img src="https://habrastorage.org/webt/zq/rt/ia/zqrtiaglx5a1zc4ned-qykl0t_g.png" width="432" height="768"/>
-For example, you can input `shell input text abc` in the EditText.
-As a result you will get `shell input text abcabc` in your EditText because ADB has executed the command and has added symbols `abc` into the focused EditText. <br>
+For example, type `shell input text abc` in the app's EditText and click 'Execute' button.
+As result you will get `shell input text abcabc` in the EditText because ADB command has been executed and `abc` symbols has been added into the focused EditText. <br>
-You may notice that we use `AdbTerminal` in [adbserver-sample module](../adb-server/adbserver-sample) to execute ADB commands.
+You can notice that the app uses `AdbTerminal` class [adbserver-sample module](../samples/adbserver-sample) to execute ADB commands.

 ## Usage in Kaspresso
 In Kaspresso, we wrap `AdbTerminal` into a special interface `AdbServer`.
-**AdbServer** instance is available in `BaseTestContext` scope and `BaseTestCase` via `adbServer` property: <br>
+`AdbServer`'s instance is available in `BaseTestContext` scope and `BaseTestCase` with `adbServer` property: <br>
 ```kotlin
 @Test
 fun test() =